 Another no money down purchase loan is the USDA Rural Development home loan.
 But, do not let the name fool you!
 It is not just homes way out in the country.
 A vast majority of the U.S. is USDA eligible.
 If you read other USDA articles on our site, you will see we mention how USDA is probably the most misunderstood and underutilized home loan.
 Many believe this loan option is for low income, low purchase prices, and farms, but quite the opposite is true.
 USDA loans have liberal income limits and loans up to the conforming loan limits.
 Additionally, USDA offers the lowest mortgage insurance and funding fee among the government loans.

-Fannie Mae and Freddie Mac have long been known for the preferred loan when 20% down payment is involved.
+Fannie Mae and Freddie Mac have long been known for the preferred loan when a 20% down payment is involved.
 But, the new Fannie and Freddie include the conventional 97 programs – HomeReady and Home Possible.
 Both offer 3% down, allow gifted down payment, flexible debt to income ratios, and reduced mortgage insurance.
-Furthermore, they have become more lenient on student loan debt which we expand on further below.
+Furthermore, they have become more lenient on student loan debt, which we expand on further below.
 Other advantages include adding non-occupying co-borrowers, a gift of equity purchases, second home and investment purchase or refi, mortgage insurance strategies, plus allow for simultaneous closing with a home equity line or loan.

 It is easy to see how popular rehab projects are becoming.
 Whether it is remodeling a kitchen, bath, master suite, or outdoor entertainment area, creating your oasis is an exciting thought.
-Maybe there is an opportunity to purchase a primary, second home, or investment property that needs work.
+Maybe there is an opportunity to purchase a primary, second home or investment property that needs work.
 Possibly there is storm damage.
-That is where purchase renovation or refinance renovation loans help make these dreams come true and issues get solved.
-Interested in making minor or extensive home improvements?
+That is where purchase renovation or refinance renovation loans help make these dreams come true, and issues get solved—interested in making minor or extensive home improvements?
 Check out our VA renovation loan, Homestyle renovation, or FHA 203k loans.

-Clergy Housing Allowance?
+Pastoral Housing Allowance?
 Contact OVM Financial

 As a pastor, minister, or priest, do you have questions about purchasing or refinancing a home?
 Do you have trouble qualifying?
 Give us a call to discuss your scenario.
 As mentioned above, we will count as much income as possible including even grossing it up when allowed.